OfficeDev/office-js-docs-pr/docs/tutorials/powerpoint-tutorial.md

     $('#get-slide-metadata').on("click", getSlideMetadata);
     ```

 1. In the **Home.js** file, replace `TODO7` with the following code to define the `getSlideMetadata` function.
-This function retrieves metadata for the selected slide(s) and writes it to a popup dialog window within the add-in task pane.
+This function retrieves metadata for the selected slides and writes it to a popup dialog window within the add-in task pane.

     ```js
     function getSlideMetadata() {